cis5710/cis5710-homework/hw5-pipelined/README.md

 ## Submitting

 Run `make resource-check` and then `make zip` and submit the `pipelined.zip` file on Gradescope.
 There is a resource leaderboard for this assignment, but it is strictly informational - no points are awarded based on the leaderboard results.

+## HW5 Demo: Communication between PC and softcore on FPGA

+After you have finished your 5-stage pipelined CPU, you can start working on HW5 demo.
+In this demo, we will establish communication between your laptop and the FPGA.
+You can send a string of characters using keyboard to the softcore on the FPGA and the softcore will process it and send a reversed string back to your laptop.

+Run `make demo-code` first to generate the assmebly code running on your softcore.
+And then run `make demo` to generate the bitstream.